-A bicycle-sharing system, public bicycle system, or bike-share scheme, is a service in which bicycles are made available for shared use to individuals on a short term basis.
+A bicycle-sharing system, a public bicycle system, or a bike-share scheme, is a service in which bicycles are made available for shared use to individuals on a short-term basis.
 Bicycle-sharing services allow people to borrow a bike from point “A” and return it at point “B.” Bike-share systems offer affordable subscriptions that usually make the first 30 minutes of use free, encouraging use as transportation.
 This allows each bike to serve several users per day.
 Smartphone mapping apps show nearby stations with available bikes and open docks.

 One of the reasons I use Divvy in Chicago is that it spares me from being concerned about theft, vandalism, parking, storage, and maintenance that owning a bike requires.
-It helps me save money: I pay a yearly $99 fee which will allow me unlimited use of bikes, as long as I keep each ride under 30 minutes.
+It helps me save money: I pay a yearly $99 fee which will allow me unlimited use of bicycles, as long as I keep each ride under 30 minutes.
 If I had to rely on public transportation, I’d be paying $100 a month for a Ventra monthly pass.
-Bicycle-sharing is green, since it doesn’t require fuel.
-It also helps me exercise.
+Bicycle-sharing is green since it doesn’t require fuel.
+It also helps me to exercise.
 And last, but not least, it allows me to discover and admire the beautifully varied neighborhoods of my city: